International Eugenics Conference: The First International Eugenics Congress (1912)

 The First International Eugenics Congress took place in London on July 24–29, 1912.
 It was organized by the British Eugenics Education Society and dedicated to Galton who had died the year prior.
 Major Leonard Darwin, the son of Charles Darwin, was presiding.
-The five-day meeting saw about 400 delegates at the Hotel Cecil in London.
+The five-day meeting saw about 400 delegates at the University of London, one of three held between 1912 and 1932.
+It was organised by the Eugenics Education Society of Britain (Pearl, 1912).
 Luminaries included Winston Churchill, First Lord of the British Admiralty and Lord Alverstone, the Chief Justice, Arthur Balfour, as well as the ambassadors of Norway, Greece, and France.
 In his opening address Darwin indicated that the introduction of principles of better breeding procedures for humans would require moral courage.
 The American exhibit was sponsored by the American Breeders' Association and demonstrated the incidence of hereditary defects in human pedigrees.
 A report by Bleeker van Wagenen presented information about American sterilization laws and propagated compulsory sterilization as the best method to cut off “defective germ-plasm”.
 In the final address, Major Darwin extolled eugenics as the practical application of the principle of evolution.

 The Second International Eugenics Congress (1921)

 The second Congress, originally scheduled for New York in 1915, met at the American Museum of Natural History in New York on September 25–27, 1921 with Henry Fairfield Osborn presiding.
 Alexander Graham Bell was the honorary president.
 The State Department mailed the invitations around the world.
-Under American leadership and dominance - forty-one out of fifty-three scientific papers - the work of the eugenicists disrupted by World War I in Europe was to resume.
+Under American leadership and dominance - forty-one out of fifty-three scientific papers - the work of the eugenists disrupted by World War I in Europe was to resume.
 Delegates participated not only from Europe and North America, but also from Latin America (Mexico, Cuba, Venezuela, El Salvador, and Uruguay), and Asia (Japan, India, Siam).
 The major guest speaker, Major Darwin, advocated eugenic measures that needed to be taken, namely the "elimination of the unfit", the discouragement of large families in the "ill-endowed", and the encouragement of large families in the "well-endowed".
 The Average Young American Male composite statue created by Jane Davenport Harris was exhibited during this congress and again at the Third as visual representation of the degeneracy of the white male body that would continue if advised eugenic measures were not taken.